 “We are a three-legged table.”
 This is the descriptor for Pater Familias, a project for the deconstruction of the Bach Toccata and Fugue in D Minor for simulated pipe organ (James L. Roth, pictured above), prepared turntables (J.S.
 Adams and Doug Poplin), and double bass.
-It was just one part of an eclectic evening of sound, film and intermedia works elegantly curated by J.S.
-Adams for Sonic Circuits, at Pyramid Atlantic this past Saturday night.
+It was just one part of an eclectic evening of … More “sumus duo mensa tripes”

 The Let X ≠ X Ensemble, about to play Oblique Colors of Discontinuity in Time, the prelude to a new work by the Sloth Ensemble.
 Left to right: Curt Seiss, valve trombone; Dani Seiss, flute; Erica Benay Fallin, flute; Jeff Kahan, oboe & cor anglais; Tom Wall, bass recorder; me, double bass.
-A program note on the piece can be found on the Statements & Other Writings page.
+A program note … More prelude to the evening of a sloth

 On 7 March Sonic Circuits will host an evening of drones, featuring a new work by J. S. Adams employing a score based on a poem by F. T. Marinetti.
 My own Let X ≠ X Ensemble will provide a klangfarbenmelodie prelude to Jim’s piece.
 Jim describes the work in Bourgeon.